rreece/rreece.github.io/outline-of-philosophy/physics.md

     -   [Deligne's theorem on tensor categories](https://ncatlab.org/nlab/show/Deligne%27s+theorem+on+tensor+categories) - ncatlab.org
     -   [supersymmetry](https://ncatlab.org/nlab/show/supersymmetry) - ncatlab.org
 -   Martin [^Martin2016]
+-   The supersymmetry algebra is a graded Lie algebra which closes under a combination of commutation and anti-commutation relations.
 -   Ellis, J. (2020).
 [The Higgs, supersymmetry and all that](https://cerncourier.com/a/the-higgs-supersymmetry-and-all-that/). *CERN Courier*.
 January 10, 2020.
 -   Supergravity reviewed by Fr&egrave; [^Fre2013v2ch6]
 -   See also: [Grand unification](physics.html#grand-unification)